IkleelyuneeQ/customer_segmentation/reports/Project_report.md

 Upload Excel → View Cleaned Data → RFM Table → Optimal Cluster Charts → Feature Importance → Anomaly Scatter Plots.

-Executive Summary
+**Executive Summary:**
-Through RFM segmentation and machine learning we uncovered three clear customer segments and identified outlier behaviors.
+Through RFM segmentation and machine learning, I uncovered three clear customer segments and identified outlier behaviors.
 Purchase Frequency emerged as the strongest determinant of customer value, followed by total spend (Monetary), with Recency playing a smaller but still meaningful role.
 To increase revenue and retention, the company should prioritize strategies that drive repeat purchases—loyalty programs, personalized recommendations, and subscription offerings—while also leveraging Monetary and Recency cues for refined marketing and risk management.